INTRODUCING StreetSnappers . . .

 Photojournalism taught me three important lessons about street photography.
-Firstly, look for the detail – look at everything around you and actively work at developing your powers of observation.
-Secondly, be curious and go with your own instinct – your gut feel is usually right.
+Firstly, look for the detail and make connections – look at everything around you and actively work at developing your powers of observation.
+Secondly, be excessively curious and go with your own instinct – your gut feel is usually right.
 Thirdly, context is king; the context is often necessary to help tell the story.
-I’m still active as an editorial and commercial photographer and am a member of the BPPA (British Press Photographers’ Association).
+I’m still active as an editorial and commercial photographer and am proud to be a board member of the BPPA (British Press Photographers’ Association).

-I admire the work of street photographers such as Joel Meyerowitz, Saul Leiter, Fan Ho, Ernst Haas, Dougie Wallace and Alex Webb; each brings a rich diversity of style and approach to this wonderful genre of photography.
+I admire the work of street photographers such as Joel Meyerowitz, Saul Leiter, Ernst Haas, Gary Winogrand and Alex Webb; each brings a rich diversity of style and approach to this wonderful genre of photography.
 But it’s not only the ‘greats’ who matter: I get as much satisfaction out of seeing my workshop students develop over the months and years – sometimes progressing from complete beginner to highly accomplished street photographer.
 There’s no greater reward for a teacher.

 As well as running group and one-to-one street photography workshops across the UK and in Europe, I lecture about it and I write books.
 My first book on street photography techniques – ‘Mastering Street Photography‘ – is published by Ammonite Press (2016) and is available in bookshops worldwide.The success of the book rather took me by surprise as it now seems to be a best-seller in its category around the world.
-My next book, also by Ammonite, is called ’52 Street Photography Assignments’ and will be published in October 2018.
+My latest street photography book, also by Ammonite, is called ’52 Street Photography Assignments’ and has just been released.

 I am represented by Saatchi Art where my prints are on sale worldwide.